johnwmillr/johnwmillr.github.io/_posts/2018-02-07-trucks-and-beer.markdown

 ![lexical_diversity]({{site.url}}/assets/images/TimePlot_lexical_diversity.png){:class="center-image" height="80%" width="80%"}

 Sure enough, if we look from year 2002 to the present (where the effect is most pronounced), there is a clear downward trend in lexical diversity.
-I'm guessing this trend holds for pop music in general, but I'll need to collect lyrics from other genres to confirm that suspicion.
+This trend holds for pop music in general, as illustrated by this [excellent post](https://pudding.cool/2017/05/song-repetition/) from The Pudding on the repetitive nature of pop lyrics.
 Might this be an indication that country music has gotten more poppy over time?

 ## And the most repetitive artist is...